kkumer/gepard/docs/source/quickstart.rst

 #. ``DataPoint`` contains information about kinematics and, possibly,
    about particular measurement perfomed at that kinematics

-#. ``Theory``, contains information on how to calculate observables for
+#. ``Theory``, contains algorithms for evaluation of
-   given data point, which includes information about hadronic structure,
-   i. e., GPDs and electromagnetic form factors
+   various structure functions (CFFs, GPDs, ...) and observables (cross-sections, asymmetries, ...) for a given data point,

 These objects are classes (in the sense of object-oriented programming)